healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 **Share Dashboard and Report Folders**

-1. In the App Launcher, go to Dashboards and share the folder "Intelligent Sales Dashboards" with a Public Group that includes users with your created Profile.
+1. In the App Launcher, go to Dashboards and share the folder "Intelligent Sales Dashboards" with a Role or a Public Group that includes users with your created Profile.
-2. In the App Launcher, go to Reports and share the folder "Intelligent Sales Reports" with the same Public Group in step 1.
+2. In the App Launcher, go to Reports and share the folder "Intelligent Sales Reports" with the same Role or Group in step 1.

 ## Unmanaged Package Component Inventory